benyrfg/imageoptimizer/README.md

 - **Image Optimization**: Automatically resize and compress images to reduce file size and improve page load times.
 - **Supports Multiple Formats**: Compatible with JPEG, PNG, GIF, and WEBP image formats.
 - **Thumbnail Generation**: Create intro images with specified dimensions.
-You need to select only one image in the article admin (the full iamge), intro image will be generated and selected automatically.
+You need to select only one image in the article admin (the full image), intro image will be generated and selected automatically.
 - **Resize Modes**: Choose between 'fit' and 'crop' resize modes.

 ## Installation